trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 # Introduction

-In case you are unaware, [Donut](https://github.com/TheWover/donut "Donut") is a shellcode generation tool created to generate native shellcode payloads from .NET Assemblies.
+[Donut](https://github.com/TheWover/donut "Donut") is a shellcode generation tool created to generate native shellcode payloads from .NET Assemblies.
 This shellcode may be used to inject the Assembly into arbitrary Windows processes.
 Given an arbitrary .NET Assembly, parameters, and an entry point (such as `Program.Main`), it produces position-independent shellcode that loads the Assembly from memory.

 Today, we are releasing a version that adds the capability to generate shellcode from other types of payloads.
 It also includes (long awaited) Python bindings, a new safety option, and many small miscellaneous improvements.